strangebuzz/phpquiz/README.txt

 * Add a private question description to identify the quiz more easily (in the admin for example)
 * Add the answers poll percents and display them after the user answer
+* Added the ability to copy/paste the code
 * Add a third question
 * Add a clean readme.md for contributors